novuhq/novu/docs/docs/community/create-provider.md

 npm run setup:project
 ```

-At the root of the project build the `core` package to get started.
+At the root of the project build the `node` package to get started.

 ```zsh
 cd packages/core && yarn run build